kevinmatthes/docs-snippets/doxygen/README.md

 # `./doxygen/`

 This directory contains a set of Doxygen configuration files.
-These not only include the default one but also more specific settings for different coding languages.
+These provide specific settings for different coding languages.

+The default configuration file can be found in `../blank/`.

 <!----------------------------------------------------------------------------->